sjswuitchik/summerREU2020/week2/week2_outline.md

 - `-r` removes unmapped reads
 - `-m` adds mate score tags to be used by `markdup`
 - `-O` sets the format for the output file

+5. `samtools markdup` will mark any duplicate alignments in a coordinate sorted file
+- `-r` removes duplicate reads
+- `s` prints out some basic stats
+- `-f` writes the stats to a file